 Sex Offender Registration Program | Texas Penal Code– Read through the chapter of the Texas Penal Code that governs how sex offenders register in the state.
 You can learn about what registered sex offenders are required to do, places they are prohibited to work and where they can’t live.

 Being wrongly accused of a sex crime can tarnish your reputation and affect your relationships.
+The social stigma attached to sexual offenses can also affect your future.
 The Benken Law Firm knows how frustrating this can be, and we will do everything we can to make sure that your name is cleared and your reputation is preserved.

 If you would like to schedule a time to speak with The Benken Law Firm about the specifics of your case, call us at (713) 223 - 4051.
-Brian Benken represent client’s accused of sex crimes in every community throughout Harris County and surrounding counties.
-Some of these communities include Houston, Bellaire, Bunker Hill, West University place and many more.
+Brian Benken is a knowledgeable criminal defense lawyer in TX that represents clients accused of sex crimes in every community throughout Harris County and surrounding counties such as Houston, Bellaire, Humble, Katy, Galena Park, Baytown, Bunker Hill, West University place and many more.